Textualize/textual/docs/guide/reactivity.md

 In the example above we use an underscore to indicate the method doesn't need to be referenced outside of Textual's reactivity system.

 A benefit of the decorator is that it is refactor friendly.
-If you were to use your IDEA to change the name of the decorator, it will also update the decorator.
+If you were to use your IDE to change the name of the reactive attribute, it will also update the decorator.

 ## Watch methods